-Work with files in Snowflake Notebooks¶
+Work with files in notebooks

 This topic describes how you can upload and access files from your Snowflake Notebooks.

-Files in notebook environments¶
+Files in notebook environments

-Temporary filesystem in a notebook environment¶
+Temporary filesystem in a notebook environment

 Your notebook has a temporary filesystem that is available during an active session.
 Any files created during the session are saved in this temporary stage.
 Files on the temporary stage will not be available after you end the current notebook session.

-The following code creates a file called myfile.txt
+The following code creates a file called myfile.txt and writes some text in it:

 with open("myfile.txt",'w') as f: